s5bug/GlueGD/README.md

 GlueGD then does two things.
 The first is it retrieves all the necessary symbols from the original `XINPUT9_1_0.dll` so that Geometry Dash thinks it still has a valid XInput driver.
-The second is GlueGD creates its own new thread that can fully control the game itself.
+The second is that GlueGD creates its own new thread so that it can fully control the game.

 ## goals